uschpc/workshop-r-hpc/README.md

 Workshop materials for *R Programming for HPC*.

 An overview of R programming for HPC.
-Topics include parallel programming, vectorizing code, memory use, data I/O, as well as profiling and benchmarking.
+Topics include parallel programming, memory efficiency, data I/O, as well as profiling and benchmarking.
 Assumes basic proficiency in R programming.

 Slides: https://uschpc.github.io/workshop-r-hpc/